-You'll complete a range of work-integrated learning experiences throughout your course, giving you an opportunity to transfer your knowledge and skills to a practical setting.
+Depending on your course, you'll complete a range of work-integrated learning experiences, giving you an opportunity to transfer your knowledge and skills to a practical setting.
 Over the 120 hours of placement on offer, we'll frequently unpack different case studies to help spark ideas for your own unique career pathway.
 These placements help you to consolidate your skills under the supervision of qualified practitioners, so you can be work‑ready after graduation.

 Undergraduate (your first degree)

 An undergraduate degree is generally completed between two to four years, depending on the pattern of study and any recognition of prior learning you may have.
 Associate degrees, bachelor and bachelor with honours are all undergraduate degrees.

 A postgraduate qualification can be undertaken by students who have already completed an undergraduate degree or possess significant, demonstrable work experience.
 Postgraduate courses include graduate certificates, graduate diplomas, master’s and PhDs, as well as specialist programs for industry professionals.

 Research degrees are research based master’s or PhD programs that focus on a single area of expertise.
 They provide students the opportunity to carry out highly specialised research under expert supervision.

 Master of Public Health

 We offer six specialisations: epidemiology, health promotion, humanitarian assistance, disability and inclusion, public health practice, health economics and management, public health nutrition and an applied research stream where you can do your own project.
 This flexible degree allows you to tailor your units to align with your areas of interest and specific career goals.